royserp/vulkanium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 - early registration for mods that need to have their options available before the window is created
 - entrypoint-based config registration
 - declarative builder-based style
+- option overlay or replacement to modify existing options
+  - overlaying only changes some properties of another option
+- custom flags to perform actions after certain changes

 ## Getting Started